Obsessive-Compulsive Personality Disorder Indications from the Hands

 - The ring finger is often longer than the index finger.

-- The palm appears square shaped, never long and narrow.
+- The palm appears square shaped or thick (fire or air hand), never long and narrow.

 - The lines might have exaggerated curves, or a Simian line.